The Proposed National ID Card

 Pushing papers: ID cards not only destroy our anonymity, they also make identity theft easier.

-Against ID Cards: The worse way to fight terrorism.
+Against ID Cards: The worst way to fight terrorism.

 National I.D.
 Card: That Irresistible Urge to Control.